“Turf Games Winter Festival? Nope.”

 In a nutshell, that was my training.

-After a much-longer-than-it-should’ve-been drive the night before (thanks to traffic and roadworks) followed by a decent sleep at a nearby hotel, I was feeling fresh and ready to head to Farnborough International Exhibition and Conference Centre, the home of the Winter Festival.
+After a much-longer-than-it-should’ve-been drive the night before (thanks to traffic and roadworks) followed by a good night of sleep at a nearby hotel, I was feeling fresh and ready to head to Farnborough International Exhibition and Conference Centre, the home of the Winter Festival.

 As I arrived, I met up with my team, attached the armband to my wrist, then set up camp upstairs.
 While this huge conference centre didn’t have the glorious sunshine and fresh air of the Summer Games, it did have much better facilities – mainly loads of toilets, which were handy considering the amount of nervous pees I had through the day.